utexas-bwi/segbot/segbot_firmware/README.md

 The CMakeLists.txt does not yet support make and install from the command line.
 To build and install firmware on the Arduino board, first install the Arduino development tools.
-On Ubunut, install this
-package:
+On Ubuntu, run these
+commands:

     $ sudo apt-get install arduino

-Then run these commands:

     $ mkdir ~/sketchbook
     $ cd ~/sketchbook
     $ ln -s libraries $(rospack find segbot_firmware)/src/libraries .

+Then run Arduino GUI:

     $ arduino

-In the Arduino GUI, select File > Sketchbook > Libraries and the desired firmware version.
-Then, click on the ``->`` icon to compile and load the program into the controller.
+Select ``File > Sketchbook > Libraries`` followed by the desired firmware version.
+Then, click the ``->`` icon to compile the microcode and load it into the controller.